Brian-J-Moe/vitalBayes/README.md

 ---

-*vitalBayes is developed for the elasmobranch research community to support robust, reproducible life history analyses.*
+*vitalBayes was developed for the elasmobranch research community to support robust, reproducible life history analyses.*